Football & Peace

 Matti speaking about The Peace Fields Project at a conference in Zagreb, Croatia.

 The Peace Village are the custodians of one of the world’s most poignant football pitch.
 To play a game of football at Flanders Fields is more than a game.
-The whole experience contextualizes football way beyond the modern game’ Flanders Peace Pitch is the most level playing field you will every play on’, says, Matti Vandemeale, Director of The Peace Village’.
+The whole experience contextualizes football way beyond the modern game’ Flanders Peace Pitch is the most level playing field you will every play on’, says, Matti Vandemeale, Trustee of The Peace Village’.

 The first thing that was important was that we had to fill the ‘hostel’ with people coming over.
 Now we reach 20,000 people a year who come to visit the battlefields from across the world.
 Second thing we achieved was to create meaningful and interesting peace projects for our guests.
 We try to offer young and old visitors, projects, ceremonies, workshops and sports activities – including football, to help them making ‘peace’ more concrete.
 I am glad we reached the point of being more than just the best bed and breakfast in the region.
 We are also an active actor in making peace events and guiding people in the region.
-I’m also proud that we could translate the story of the Christmas truces into concrete projects e.g. the Global Peace Games, The Peace Field Project and International Day of Peace with the NCFA and partners.
+I’m also proud that we could translate the story of the Christmas truces into concrete projects e.g. the Global Peace Games, The Peace Field Project and International Day of Peace with the CFA and partners.

 What is the best part about your job and why?